 Step 10 Final note to your class: Choreographers are often inspired by music that is important to them.
 The inspiration can sometimes be in the lyrics (words) of the music, in the emotions of the melody or rhythms, or in the personal and historical significance of the music.
 All of these are food for inspiration for dancers.
-When you see Revelations, Stack-Up and Night Creatures see if you notice how the music and the dancers are relating to one another.
+When you see Revelations, and Are You in Your Feelings?, see if you notice how the music and the dancers are relating to one another.

-See you at Cal Performances' Zellerbach Hall on either Wednesday, April 11 or Thursday, April 12 at 11am for the Alvin Ailey American Dance Theater SchoolTime show!
+See you at Cal Performances' Zellerbach Hall on either Thursday, April 13 or Friday, April 14 at 11am for the Alvin Ailey American Dance Theater SchoolTime show!